 1. They’re hearing about it much earlier than you’d think.

 The internet has opened up a new world to this generation of kids, and consequently, they’re hearing about sex younger than any previous generation.
 According to XXXchurch.com, the average age of first exposure to pornography is now eleven-years-old.
-That means the typical eleven-year-old has seen explicit porn before she has ever had a conversation about sex with her parents.
+That means the typical eleven-year-old has seen explicit porn before she has ever had a conversation about sex with her parents.2.
+They are getting mixed messages.

 It should come as no surprise that the mix of messages about sex on the school playgrounds, internet, Netflix and other easily-accessible sources is going to leave kids confused.
 That means we as parents need to be starting these age-appropriate conversations early and keep the dialogue going consistently through every season of their development.